stelace/stelace/README.md

 - If you modify server-side files, don’t forget to restart the server

-- Usually on client-side, you want the autoreload.
+- Usually on client-side, you want the auto-reload.
 But you can also use `gulp build` rather than `gulp` to get static build served at http://localhost:1337.

 > If you have problems with gulp-watch https://stackoverflow.com/questions/16748737/grunt-watch-error-waiting-fatal-error-watch-enospc